msobanjo/courseware/topics/terraform/modules/resources/README.md

 After creating these four resources if we wanted to do something with one of the instances we could get access to it through it's index.

-In the resource block where the count is used, an additional object for `count` is created and it has an attribute `index`.
+In the resource block where the count is used, an additional object for `count` is created and it has an attribute `index`

 This allow to access the index of which resource you would be using.

-It's zero based index.
+Index is zero based meaning that the first instance will be at the index of zero ([0]).

 In order to get access to the index the syntax would be: